nelbs/solaredge-forecast/README.md

 # Solaredge Forecast integration

-Solaredge Forecast integration for Home Assistant uses the python package "SolarEdge" https://pypi.org/project/solaredge/

-The Solaredge Forecast integration will collect monthly averaged solar product from the start of the production of the site.
-It will forecast the total produced energy in kWh for a period of time (max 1 year).
+Home assistant component that forecasts the total solar energy generation for a specified time period.
+The integration utilizes the Python library "SolarEdge." https://pypi.org/project/solaredge/

 ## How to install